-The film follows some of the key characters who frequent St John’s Deaf Club in north London as they face life’s twists and turns and challenges.
+This immersive, experiential film follows some of the larger than life characters who frequent St John's Deaf Club in north London as they face life's everyday twists and turns.

-Like the Costis, Abigail also comes from a big deaf family.
-She has just turned 30 and is about to make one of the biggest decisions of her life.
-She is considering undergoing surgery to have a cochlear implant fitted to help her deteriorating hearing, and also to better connect with her hearing friends.
-Abigail wants to be part of both worlds.
-But it’s a controversial decision for her family, who proudly trace their deaf heritage back eight generations.
-How will this affect her relationship with both her family and the wider deaf community?
+Abigail has just turned 30 and is about to make one of the biggest decisions of her life.
+To help her deteriorating hearing, she is considering having a cochlear implant fitted so she can better connect with her hearing friends.
+Abigail desperately wants to be part of both worlds but it's a controversial decision for her family.
+They proudly trace their deaf heritage back eight generations and fear she will leave the deaf community behind.

-At the heart of St John’s Deaf Club is its football team.
-The rivalry between deaf football teams is intense.
-Marios’s brother Memnos is captain of the team.
+But at the heart of this community is the St John's Deaf Club football team.
+Rivalry between clubs is intense and Marios' brother is captain of their team.
 He eats, sleeps and breathes football.
 Passionate to the point of obsession, can he inspire his team to win the English Deaf Cup for the second time in a row?

 This film is in BSL: British Sign Language.
 There is no score, no commentary, and none of the conventions of normal film-making.